Activities and opportunities available to students at the annual Canadian Ecotoxicity Workshop:

 1) Student-Mentor Activities

-Students have an opportunity to co-judge platforms and/or posters with a judging mentor.
-The students will use the judging rubric to independently judge the platforms or posters assigned to them and then sit down with their judging mentor to discuss each other’s judging decisions.
-This is a great opportunity for students to get a behind-the-scenes view of how judges decide what constitutes a good presentation of data, whether in the form of a poster or platform presentation.
-It will provide insight that can help you improve the presentation of your own data.
+Take advantage of this opportunity to co-judge platforms and/or posters with a mentor-judge.
+Each student will be assigned a presentation and use the judging rubric to independently review the presenter and their work.
+They will then coordinate with their judging mentor to meet and discuss each other’s scores.
+This is a great opportunity for students to get a behind-the-scenes view of what professionals look for in well-prepared scientific presentations, either in a poster or platform format.
+Participation will provide insight that can help you improve the presentation of your own research!

-Students also have the opportunity to assist session chair(s) during the workshop.
-Assisting chair(s) involves loading presentations and ensuring they are in the proper queue, keeping track of attendance at each presentation, thinking of possible questions to ask presenters, and possibly introducing presenters to the audience.
-Assisting a session chair(s) provides students with unique opportunity to see how sessions are run at workshops, not to mention the networking opportunities.
+Ever wonder what it takes to be a session chair?
+Well, wonder no more!
+Here, students have the opportunity to assist session chair(s) during the conference and learn what it takes to keep a conference productive, organized, and on schedule!
+Assisting the chair(s) involves loading presentations and ensuring they are in the proper queue, keeping track of attendance at each presentation, thinking of possible questions to ask presenters, and possibly introducing presenters to the audience.